 The LR Baggs VTC pickup system is designed to add rich, authentic acoustic tones to your guitar.
 It uses the latest piezo technology and features a dynamic EQ that prevents feedback while maintaining a clear, natural tone at all volumes.
 Its preamp system includes three bands of built-in compression for improved clarity and control.
 You can use it in your studio or on stage with the convenience of a plug-and-play design.

-This guitar has a mahogany body and a Sitka spruce top, and a mahogany back and sides.
+This guitar has a mahogany body a Sitka spruce top, and a mahogany back and sides.
 It also features a custom-designed nitrocellulose lacquer finish, which Gibson claims enhances the guitar’s tone.
-Furthermore, the wood is aged in a process called Torrefaction, which helps produce a richer tone than that of new wood.
+Furthermore, the wood is aged in a process called Torrefaction, which helps produce a richer tone than new wood.
 It sounds like a guitar that was handcrafted decades ago.
 Premium acoustic guitars are equipped with LR Baggs VTC under-saddle pickups that utilize a thin-film sensor to pick up sound.

 Gibson’s J 45 acoustic guitar is a popular model with a great tone and warm voice.
 The J-45’s unique features include a slope shoulder dreadnaught body, a Spruce top, and a Mahogany back and sides.
 It has a 24 3/4″ scale length and a medium round profile.
-This guitar is crafted by Gibson and hand assembled in the US.
+This guitar is crafted by Gibson and hand-assembled in the US.

 The J-45 has a medium-density Honduras Mahogany back and a Brazilian rosewood fretboard.
 Its scalloped X-bracing was retained until 1955.

 It has a sunburst finish and is in excellent cosmetic condition.
 It also has a new bone nut and saddle.
 There are only a few scratches on the back.
 A few cracks have been repaired on the body.